macbeth-byui/cse381-course/AlgorithmLib/ADD/TEMPLATE.md

 ## 3. Methodology
 At least one paragraph describing the purpose of the algorithm and how it works.
 Include references to any other algorithms that this algorithm uses.

-## 4. Diagrams

-One of more diagrams describing visually how the algorithm works.
+Optionally (and for bonus points) include a diagram (not hand drawn) that describes how the algorithm works.
+You can use a tool like draw.io.

 ![](images/smile.png)

-## 5. Pseudocode
+## 4. Pseudocode

 ```
 ALGORITHM-NAME(input1, input2)
     PYTHON LIKE PSEUDOCODE HERE
 ```

-## 6. Inputs & Outputs
+## 5. Inputs & Outputs

 Inputs:
 * Describe each of the inputs form the pseudoode